 A. Letters.
 Except as otherwise provided below, communications with the Court shall be by letter.
-Unless there is a request to file a letter under seal or a letter contains sensitive or confidential information, letters must be filed electronically on ECF.
+Letters must be filed electronically on ECF.
 Letters may not exceed three pages in length without prior permission from Chambers.
 Letters solely between parties or their counsel or otherwise not addressed to the Court may not be filed on ECF or otherwise sent to the Court (except as exhibits to an otherwise properly filed document).